flanagan-lab/flanagan-lab.github.io/_pages/about.md

 January 2024: Sarah was interviewed on the RNZ Morning Report to talk about the recent pipefish research.
 [You can listen to the short conversation here!](https://www.rnz.co.nz/national/programmes/morningreport/audio/2018922246/nz-pipefish-stand-out)

 January 2024: Sarah wrote [an article for The Conversation](https://theconversation.com/male-pregnancy-and-weird-courtship-wiggles-how-nzs-wide-bodied-pipefish-confounds-expectations-216618) about the lab's recently published research on wide-bodied pipefish behaviour.

-December 2023: [Nan Hauser](https://whaleresearch.org/about-us/) has enrolled at UC for the last year of her PhD, funded by a UC Sustainability Development Scholarship, under the supervision of Sarah and [Travis Horton](https://www.canterbury.ac.nz/science/contact-us/people/travis-horton.html).

-November 2023: We have two summer research students starting in the lab, Ella Peoples and Myles Landon.
-Welcome to the team!

-November 2023: Georgia Gwatkin recieved a UC Masters Scholarship, which she will be starting in February!
-She will be working with Sarah and Michelle LaRue on kororā ecology and behaviour.

-October 2023: Coley won the School of Biological Science's Best Paper Award and the Senior Demonstrator award at the Annual Biology Conference.
-Congratulations, Coley!

-October 2023: Fleur van Eyndhoven's masters research was published in _The Royal Society Open Science_, titled ["High rates of male courtship in a female-ornamented pipefish"](https://royalsocietypublishing.org/doi/10.1098/rsos.231428).
-It is open access so everyone can take a look!

-October 2023: Sarah has received a small grant from the University of Canterbury Biosecurity Innovations research cluster to fund research on penguin ticks in collaboration with [Chris Niebuhr at Manaaki Whenua - Landcare Research](https://www.landcareresearch.co.nz/about-us/our-people/chris-niebuhr).

 See older news at the [news archive](https://flanagan-lab.github.io/news-archive/)